ember-learn/ember-blog/content/ember-released-4-12.md

 title: Ember 4.12 Released
 authors:
   - jared-galanis
-date: 2023-04-11T12:00:00.000Z
+date: 2023-04-12T12:00:00.000Z
 tags:
   - releases
   - '2023'
   - version-4-x
 ---

-Today the Ember project is releasing version 4.12 of Ember.js, Ember Data, and Ember CLI. <!-- Block start: Uncomment if an LTS candidate --><!--This release of Ember.js is an LTS (Long Term Support) candidate.
+Today the Ember project is releasing version 4.12 of Ember.js, EmberData, and Ember CLI. <!-- Block start: Uncomment if an LTS candidate --><!--This release of Ember.js is an LTS (Long Term Support) candidate.
 LTS candidates prioritize stability over the addition of new features, and have an extended support schedule.--><!-- Block end -->

 This release kicks off the 5.0 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.